emoon/minifb/README.md

 If your app is executing and you press `CTRL+C` to interrupt it, you will end up inside `gdb_checkpoint()`.
 You can then set breakpoints, or step out to inspect your program state.

+Alternatively, you can use VS Code to debug via a graphical user interface.
+Run the `download-dos-tools.sh` script with the `--with-vs-code` flag.
+This will install C/C++/CMake VS Code extensions and copy the `dos/.vscode` to the project root folder.
+Open the project root folder in VS Code, select the `djgpp` [CMake kit](https://vector-of-bool.github.io/docs/vscode-cmake-tools/kits.html), select the `Debug` [CMake variant](https://vector-of-bool.github.io/docs/vscode-cmake-tools/getting_started.html#selecting-a-variant), and the [CMake launch target](https://vector-of-bool.github.io/docs/vscode-cmake-tools/debugging.html#selecting-a-launch-target), then run the `DOS debug target` launch configuration.

-You can use this method for debugging the MiniFB examples as well.
+You can use both the CLI and GUI method for debugging the MiniFB examples as well.
 See the example [tests/dos/dos.c](tests/dos/dos.c) for usage of the GDB stub.

 ### Limitations and caveats
 The DOS backend currently does not support the following MiniFB features: